 ATV Dies When Using Winch – What To Do

-Over time ATV batteries get old and don’t hold as much as they used to.
-So you should be replacing your ATV battery every 3 to 5 years.
-If the battery is old and worn out, using the winch could cause the ATV to shut off because there is not enough power to run the engine and the winch simultaneously.
+Batteries degrade over time and lose their capacity to hold a charge.
+Therefore, I suggest replacing an ATV battery every 3 to 5 years.
+I find if my battery is old and worn out, using the winch can cause the engine to shut off, as there isn’t enough power to operate both the engine and the winch at the same time.

 Voltage is not as important as amps when it comes to your ATV battery.